openpgp-pqc/draft-openpgp-pqc/data/preliminary_test_vectors/crypto-refresh-bccb45aa_and_pqc-wussler-01/README.md

-These are preliminary test vectors for public-key encrypted packets using kyber768-x25519. dilithium3-ed25519 signatures are also contained since the primary key is used.
+These are preliminary test vectors for public-key encrypted packets using kyber768-x25519. dilithium3-ed25519 signatures are also contained since it's the primary key that is used for key signatures etc.
 This corresponds to the crypto refresh version at commit bccb45aa and draft-wussler-openpgp-pqc-01.
 There might be issues with the v6 format, e.g., missing subpackets/features but otherwise this should be correct data and be parsable / decryptable.